Walter Shirley (priest and controversialist): Works

 His best known works are hymns.
 In 1774 he assisted the Countess of Huntingdon in revising the hymns used in her chapels, and the collection included some of his own work.
-He is author of the missionary hymn, ‘Go, destined vessel, heavenly freighted, go!’ written on the departure of some missionaries for America in 1772; of ‘Flow fast, my tears, the cause is great;’ ‘Source of light and power divine,’ and others.
+He is author of the missionary hymn, Go, destined vessel, heavenly freighted, go! written on the departure of some missionaries for America in 1772; of Flow fast, my tears, the cause is great; Source of light and power divine, and others.

 Family

-He married, on 27 August 1766, Henrietta Maria, eldest daughter of John Phillips of Dublin, and by her had two sons and three daughters.
+Shirley married, on 27 August 1766, Henrietta Maria, eldest daughter of John Phillips of Dublin, and by her had two sons and three daughters.
 His elder son, Walter, was father of Walter Augustus Shirley.